 It’s a dark game, both in its story themes and its graphics.
 On this page we focus on the latter.
 Because of its dark atmosphere, it really begs to be played on something other than TN and IPS panels.
-This game ought to look amazing with the deep blacks and high contrast of good VA panels, although black crush may cause it to look too dark at best, and unplayable on poorly calibrated/low quality VA displays.
+This game pretty much needs OLED.
 Comparatively, because of the environments and lighting present throughout the game, it will look washed out on TN and IPS screens, and the lackluster black levels of TN and IPS screens is so obvious in such a dark game.
-Blacks are exacerbated by IPS glow which my monitor suffers from.
+IPS glow will further ruin this game’s image quality if using such a display.

 Thus, SOMA is one of the most, if not the most, display demanding games out there.
 Dark enough to be affected by lots of black crush on VA, too dark for TN and IPS to display properly.

 One thing is certain though; IPS is the worst technology for this game.
-I feel that playing this game on my Acer Predator XB270HU (2560 x 1440 144 Hz IPS), visual immersion was ruined.
+When I originally played on an Acer Predator XB270HU (2560 x 1440 144 Hz IPS), visual immersion was ruined.
 You can’t help but notice how your blacks are glowing white.
 Not only are IPS and TN blacks not good enough (what should be black is just dark grey), the IPS glow is more evident than ever in this game.

 The lighting system is clearly more modern than HPL2 engine, finally using modern soft lighting, but there’s nothing cutting edge here – no global illumination, no reflection technology (thankfully no cubemaps which do more harm than good).
 Overall the game does look good, except for outdoors.